 Pro Bono Project

 The SBLC’s Pro Bono Project is an Oregon State Bar certified pro bono program.
-Since opening its doors in September 2006, at least 300 attorneys have volunteered through our Pro Bono Project, and have met with 521 clients on 967 matters through November 2013.
+Since opening its doors in September 2006 until the end of 2013, more than 400 attorneys have volunteered through our Pro Bono Project, and have met with 871 clients on more than 1700 matters.

 For attorneys who are not able to come to the SBLC to meet with clients at a Pro Bono Project, the SBLC will provide referral of pro bono cases in the area of that attorney’s expertise.
 This includes attorneys that live outside of the Portland metro area.

 In addition to staffing a Pro Bono Project, business transactional attorneys may also volunteer to be a guest speaker at a seminar or be a mentor to interns participating in our Intern Program or volunteer to do pro bono outreach seminars.